-Continuous violation of the policy may result in loss of privileges and/or a meeting with parent.
+Students will not be barred from educational activities for violating this policy, but continuous violation of the policy may result in loss of privileges and/or meeting(s) with parents.

 Special Note:

 If students are dressed or groomed inappropriately, the teacher will bring it to his/her attention.
 If the student comes again to school dressed or groomed inappropriately, parents will be notified.
 There are resources at the school to assist families with dress code issues.
 Please call the office for assistance or questions.
 Although it is not possible to anticipate every style, trend, or haircut, unacceptable items not addressed in the dress code policy will be dealt with on an individual basis by the administrative staff along with the student's parent(s)/guardian(s).